 Between 1-3% salt is viewed by as a good range.
 Try and see what works best for you.
 I always use Himalayan or sea salt in my recipes.

-Lactic acid producing bacteria can tolerate high salt concentrations.
+Lactic acid producing bacteria often tolerate high salt concentrations.
 Adding salt promotes the lacto-fermentation process and prevents the growth of non-desirable organisms.

 - Some starter cultures ferment better with a bit less salt

-I always use a starter culture for sauerkraut and most other recipes for fermented vegetables.
-If you use the excellent celery juice as brine, then this too will add a salty taste.
+I always use a starter culture for sauerkraut and most other fermented vegetables.
+If you use the excellent celery juice as brine, then this too adds a slightly salty taste.
 Celery juice has properties that help preserve the vegetables fresh.
-But the final product will not taste just celery, in fact, you hardly feel it at all.
+But the final product will not taste celery, in fact, you hardly feel it at all.

-Traditional lacto-fermentation without a starter: Vegetables or cabbage are placed in a layer of about 2.5 cm depth in the fermenting container.
+Vegetables or cabbage are placed in a layer of about 2.5 cm (one inch) depth in the fermenting container.
 Salt is sprinkled over the vegetables.
-Another layer of vegetables is added and more salt added.
-This is repeated until the container is three-quarters full.
-A cloth is placed above the vegetables and a weight added to compress the vegetables and assist the formation of a brine which takes about 24 hours.
+Another layer of vegetables and salt is added, and this is repeated until the container is three-quarters full.
+A cloth is placed above the vegetables and a weight added to compress the vegetables and assist in the formation of a brine which takes about 24 hours.
 As soon as the brine is formed, fermentation starts and bubbles of carbon dioxide appear.
-Ferment for a week, then store in cool place.
+It ferments for about a week, then stored in a cool place.

 2. Correct temperature

 Most lactic acid producing bacteria work best at temperatures of 64 to 72 degrees (18 to 22ºC).
 This is the optimal range for fermenting vegetables or making sauerkraut.
-However, different bacteria can tolerate different temperatures, so there’s a wide range of possible fermentations.
+However, different bacteria can tolerate different temperatures, so there’s a wide range of possible fermentations (making each batch unique).

-But as a reference, here are a few facts to consider:
+Here are a few general facts to consider:

-- Probiotic bacteria thrive between 68 to 86 degrees (20 to 30ºC) (fermented vegetables, sauerkraut, and fermented dairy)
+- Most probiotic bacteria prefer 68 to 86 degrees (20 to 30ºC) (fermented vegetables, sauerkraut, fermented dairy)

 - Some bacteria, like the thermophiles (in yogurt) prefer a bit warmer temperatures 120 – 130 degrees (45-55ºC, close to a radiator)